learn-co-curriculum/python-intro-to-strings/README.md

 help('strings')
 ```

-    no Python documentation found for 'strings'
+    No Python documentation found for 'strings'.
+    Use help() to get the interactive help utility.
+    Use help(str) for help on the str class.